Nikka Zaildar 3: Release and marketing

 The film was announced in September 2018 with a cartoonized poster.
 The film was originally scheduled to be released on 21 June 2019 but was postponed to 20 September 2019.
 The film was released on 350 screens in Punjab.
 First look poster of the film was released on 16 August 2019.
 Official trailer of the film was released on 2 September 2019.

 Scoops

 Nirmal Rishi's character

 Jagdeep Sidhu revealed that his great-grandmother was the original Dilip Kaur (Nirmal Rishi), and she inspired the Nikka Zaildar character Dilip Kaur.

 Reception

 Box office

 Nikka Zaildar 3 grossed ₹1.3 crore nett on its opening day, making it second-highest nett grossing Punjabi film on opening day of the year after Shadaa (₹2.3 crore nett).
 Also, the film had better opening than all other new Hindi releases.
 The film grossed ₹9.45 crore in its opening weekend worldwide, making it one of the highest opening Punjabi films.
 As of 4 October 2019 the film has grossed ₹16.2 Crore Worldwide.
-As of 11 October2019 the film has grossed 22.4 core worldwide.
+As of 11 October 2019 the film has grossed 22.4 crore worldwide.